 Acute disseminated encephalomyelitis (ADEM) is a widespread attack of inflammation in the brain and spinal cord.
-Inflammation damages myelin and can cause fever, exhaustion, headache, nausea and vomiting.
+Inflammation damages the myelin and can cause fever, exhaustion, headache, nausea, and vomiting.

 In some severe cases, people may experience seizures, go into a coma or die.
-A small fraction of people with this condition develop MS.
+A small fraction of people with this condition develops MS.

 Like transverse myelitis, corticosteroids or plasma exchange therapy can be considered to reduce inflammation caused by ADEM.

 Adrenoleukodystrophy and adrenomyeloneuropathy are inherited and rare demyelinating diseases caused by a genetic mutation that usually only affects men.
 However, some women may carry the gene, and, in some cases, women may develop symptoms.

 The symptoms of these conditions vary and cover the full range of symptoms of demyelinating disease described above.